bimobject/public-api-desktop-app-proof-of-concept/README.md

 this requires using a browser in the authorization process, but not an embedded browser.

-This sample demonstrates how with the client ID and client secret from the developer.bimobject.com you can send an authorization request where a user can either either login in and approve the API usage or if they are already logged in and just need to approve the API scopes.
+This sample demonstrates how with the client ID and client secret from the developer.bimobject.com you can send an authorization request where a user can either either login in and approve the API usage or, if they are already logged in, just need to approve the API scopes.
 It shows that upon completing this consent process, you will recieve and authorization code using a local loopback socket, and by exchanging that code for authorization tokens will allow the application to call the BIMobject API.